-$$Min.I(BJD) = 2458825.166288(0.000014) + 7.0661708(0.000206) \times E.$$ (1)
+$Min.I(BJD) = 2458825.166288(0.000014) + 7.0661708(0.000206) \times E \quad (1)$

-In Figure 2 we plot the light curve of the system obtained in Sectors 19 and 59 by using the light elements given by Prša et al. (2022).
-As can be seen in the zoomed inner plot the secondary minima for both sectors do not overlap with each other which indicates that the light elements of the system need
+In Fig.2 we plotted the light curve of the system obtained in Sectors 19 and 59 by using the light elements given by Prša et al. (2022).
+As can be seen in the zoomed inner plot of the secondary minima for both sectors does not overlap with each other which indicates that the light elements of the system need to be refined.
+Same situation is occurred in primary minima too but does not shown here.
+Additionally from the light curve we can say that the eclipsing system composed of two spherical components in detached (D) configuration, and because of the secondary minima occurred out of 0.5 phases including the duration of the eclipse times are different with each other we can say that the eccentricity of the system must be larger than zero.